This website is not endorced by Wipers or Greg Sage!

 Land Of The Lost LP (1986)

 This is where it gets difficult.
-Up to now I've tried my hardest to be as accurate as I possibly could, I plan on continuing this pattern, although from here until Gregs second solo album, placing their sound is hard.
+Up to now I've tried my hardest to be as accurate as I possibly could.
+I plan on continuing this pattern, although from here until Greg's second solo album, placing their sound is hard.
 This tone is beefier than the tone on Over The Edge, whether it be due to production or the amp, I'm unsure, I'd assume its the amp and perchance an Ampeg Gemini VT-22.
-The tone is different enough to imply at least a set of new tubes in his Gemini I. And at risk of sounding like an obsessed mega weirdo (I recognize the irony of saying this on this page) theres a new energy here.
-This is one of their more dynamic albums, especially of their eairlier career.
-They start their album with a huge chunck of Romeo-esq songs that are high energy, Half of this album would fit perfectly in Over The Edge, the other would fit in The Circle.
+The tone is different enough to imply at least a set of new tubes in his Gemini I. And at risk of sounding like an obsessed mega weirdo (I recognize the irony of saying this on this page) there's a new energy here.
+This is one of their more dynamic albums, especially of their earlier career.
+They start their album with a huge chunk of Romeo-esq songs that are high energy, Half of this album would fit perfectly in Over The Edge, the other would fit in The Circle.
 But the energy here reminds me of when I get new equipment.
-I just have a hunch that he started using a new amplifier, even though I HATE speculating these things, every part of me is telling me that I'm right.
+I just have a hunch that he started using a new amplifier, even though I HATE speculating these things, I believe this is a good guess.

 He's still using the Maestro Echoplex and tube distortion at this point.